An Operator Learning Approach via Function-valued Reproducing Kernel Hilbert Space for Differential Equations: Numerical Examples

 Our task is to use the initial conditions $u(x,0)$ to give the solution at $u(x,t)$ at time t=1.
-In terms of data generation, we use Gaussian random fields to generate initial conditions with periodic boundary conditions, and then use numerical methods to solve the equation at high resolution, and the final training data is downsampled from the high-resolution numerical solution.
-The Gaussian random field is chosen $\mathcal{N}(0,625(-\triangle+5^2I)^{-4}$ and we utilize chebfun package to solve the equation in $2^{11}$ resolution.
+We use Gaussian random fields to generate initial conditions with periodic boundary conditions, numerically solve the equation at high resolution, and downsample the final training data from the high-resolution numerical solution.
+The Gaussian random field is chosen as $\mathcal{N}(0,625(-\triangle+5^2I)^{-4})$, and we use Chebfun to solve the equation in $2^{11}$ resolution.

-The experimental results of the advection equation are shown in Fig.\ref{fig:1d} and Fig.\ref{fig:2d}.
-Fig.\ref{fig:1d} shows that given a new initial condition, we compare the approximate solution generated by our model with the exact solution in different resolution.
-Fig.\ref{fig:2d} shows the training error history in the view of $L_2$ error.
+The experimental results of the advection equation are shown in Fig. \ref{fig:1d} and Fig. \ref{fig:2d}.
+Given a new initial condition, Fig. \ref{fig:1d} compares the approximate solution generated by our model with the exact solution in a different resolution.
+Fig. \ref{fig:2d} shows the training error history in the view of $L_2$ error.

-Our model is trained in resolution of $2^8$.
-The result in Fig.\ref{fig:1d} shows that the predicted solution agrees well with the exact solution and our model learned from the low resolution can evaluate at the high resolution, which shows that it correctly learn the operator about the PDE.
-During the training process, we see that the training loss has large fluctuations.
-This is because the learning rate increases periodically after each 200 epochs.
-Finally, our approach can achieve $1.7\%$ relative $L_2$ error on the test dataset.
+Our model is trained in $2^8$ resolution and the result in Fig. \ref{fig:1d} (a) shows that the predicted solution fits accurately the exact solution.
+In addition, we evaluate our model at $2^9$ resolution.
+Fig. \ref{fig:1d} (b) validates that the proposed method is able to find the solution of a high-resolution input after learning from lower-resolution data, which correctly learns the operator about the PDE.
+Due to the scheme, which we choose for LR, the variation trend of loss has large fluctuations.
+Meanwhile, it is seen from Fig. \ref{fig:2d} that after 1000 epochs, the training loss is able to reach $10^{-5}$ periodically.
+Consequently, the trained model demonstrates good generalization capability.
+Moreover, Our approach can achieve \textbf{1.7\%} relative $L_2$ error on the test dataset.